top of page

 Berlin weaves through it all—not just as location, but as character.
 The city that gives them anonymity to be authentic, space to love without expectation, permission to write their own story.
 From underground spaces where they feel at home to canal-side rituals where they end their nights, this is what it looks like when love gets to be itself.

 Noah and Michèle didn't want documentation; they wanted transformation captured.
 They wanted the wholeness of their connection—the playful and the passionate, the vulnerable and the strong, all the ways they get to be fully themselves with each other.
-What makes this love story extraordinary isn't just their journey, but their refusal to perform it for an audience that doesn't understand what makes them tick.

-This is that story.
+This is their story.

 DON'T STAY A STRANGER